 In fiscal year 2023, the Unrestricted Accumulated Deficit increased from \$6,324,779 to \$6,343,740, attributed to the recapture of accrued claims of \$72,096 back into the Single Family Reserve due to the denial of the claim submitted, offset by the operating income of \$53,135 (net of investment income on reserve funds).
-During the first quarter of fiscal year 2024, the Unrestricted Accumulated Deficit decreased to \$6,009,033 mainly due to higher operating income on account of premiums and fees from new multi-family loan closings during the quarter as mentioned above.
+There has been no significant change in the Unrestricted Accumulated Deficit from the June 30, 2023 level as operating income from premiums and fees on new multi-family loan closings was enough to cover the year to date operating expenses.